byt3n33dl3/CamHoundAD/README.md

 <img src="/screenshots/cctv.jpg">
 </p></a>

-This is a tool meant to assist **Cyber Security** researchers on discovering outdated and vulnerable camera systems on the internet by utilizing [shodan.io](shodan.io).
+This is a tool meant to assist `Cyber Security` researchers on Discovering outdated and Vulnerable camera systems on the internet by utilizing [shodan.io](shodan.io).
 I was able to discover thousands of vulnerable cameras using it.
 It could be for Cammera Attacks research, CCTV's Attacks research, etc.

 # Vendors Affected